 3. Banana Bag the Perfect Pencil Case

 Made from 10in squares of fabric, this banana-shaped bag holds all sorts of goodies.
-Unzipped, the bag sits open for easy access.
-When zipped, the bag is shaped like a banana.
+When unzipped, the bag sits open for easy access.
+When zipped, the bag shape looks like a banana.
 Add a split ring to the zip for a quick zipper pull.
 Make Banana Bags and to hold your marking tools, small rulers, and more.
 Fill with school supplies for your favorite back to schoolers.

 4. Sadie Sweet Sacks for Food or Supplies